-The Support and Information Helpline is a 1300 number available 9am – 5pm (AEST) for the cost of a local call.
+The Support and Information Helpline is available 9am – 5pm (AEST) for the cost of a local call.
+Call 1300 660 334 to speak with a member of our support team.
 It is a direct telephone and email connection for women and their partners, family and friends to the support team at Ovarian Cancer Australia and it is a source of support, onward referral, information and connection.

 If you or someone you love has been diagnosed with ovarian cancer, you can contact us on our helpline 1300 660 334 and speak to one of our Support Program Coordinators who can assess your situation and suggest which programs and/or services might be suitable to your individual needs.

 It is also a means for the general public who have concerns about symptoms or testing to have these explained.

 You can also get in touch by emailing us and we will get back to you as soon as possible.

 Speak to a member of our specialist support team in your own language

 You can find out more information about ovarian cancer and speak with an Ovarian Cancer Australia support team member in a language other than English with the help of an interpreter.

 To speak with a support team member, follow these steps:

 - Call 13 14 50, Monday to Friday 9.30 am – 4.30 pm.